EwDosbox/PlatBorne/Concepts, Presentation, Lore/LORE.md

 4. Jump, Dash, Jump, Dash is it really that hard to do?
 5. The sun will be up when you get here, which will be...never!
 6. Did it hurt?
 I hope it did
-7. Not even a God can watch this...
+7. Micolash are you seeing this?
 8. And then God said "Let there be light!", too bad he said that, now everybody must watch your performance.
 9. Don't you wanna shove a rocket up your arse?
-10. You would be terrible guy to hike with
+10. MotherFucker aint a hiker, hes a faller
 11. Don't worry, another species killing asteroid will come in around 65,000 years.
 You have enough time
 12. The snail is coming!
 The snail is coming!
 The snail is coming!
+The snail is coming!
 13. You are based?
 Based on what?
 Number of falls?
 14. It's taking you so long it would be faster to just climb up here.
-15. They said touch grass not kamikaze into it
+15. They said touch some grass not kamikaze into it
 16. Hunter 0, the ground 1
 17. Youre destroying the church, dumbass
 ### **hunter has fallen too much**
-1. I felt the ground shake even from here!
+1. I felt the ground shake even from up here!
 2. Youre supposed to be the chosen one?
-That's sad
+That's kinda sad
-3. Maybe you would be better miner, because you should stay on the ground.
+3. Maybe you would be better miner, because you're still on the ground.
 4. Did you know that a Mini Cooper was manufactured here?
-That's funny, because you are even slower than that.
+That's funny, because you are even slower than a Mini Cooper.
-5. I would have more chance to win a russian roulette with a machine gun than you ever coming here.
+5. I have a bigger chance to win a russian roulette with a machine gun than you ever coming up up here.
-6. It's not always about the jumping or falling, Hunter, sometimes it's about the Mets
+6. It's not always about the jumping or falling, Hunter, sometimes it's about the Mets.
+Lets go Mets I love the Mets
-7. The other day my teacher was teaching us Greek Mythology and he mentioned a pegasus and I immediately thought 'Pegasus? more like Mega Sus!
+7. The other day my teacher was teaching us Greek Mythology and he mentioned a pegasus and I immediately thought 'Pegasus? more like Mega Sus! ...Please hurry the fuck up.
 8. You have a lot of determination...and probably few broken legs, sucks to be you!
-9. Somebody didn't skip leg day
+9. IM STILL JUMPING BETTER THAN I EVER DID
 10. If I said that I am currently oiled up up here, would it make you come here fucking faster?
 ## **Fishing**
 ### **Hunter comes to the water**
 1. Yeah sure, go fishing, we have all the time in the world...
 2. What makes you think a little fishing could help you?
 3. Youre so desperate that you go fishing?
+That's kinda fishy
 ### FISH ENDING
 - **When you fish out all the fishes (bruh why)**
 1. The lake is comforting.
 You stay and fall to slumber.